Key Takeaways

 Communicate openly.
 Let tenants know upfront how deposits work and what can be deducted.

-By following these best practices, you’ll not only avoid legal issues but also build a solid reputation as a landlord.
+By following these best practices, you’ll not only avoid legal issues but also build a solid reputation as a Virginia landlord.
 A smooth security deposit process helps create better relationships with tenants and keeps your rental business running without unnecessary stress.

 Final Word: Secure Deposits, Secure Rentals